 Pierre André Latreille was a French zoologist who specialized in arthropods.
 However, he became known as the “foremost entomologist” of his time after he was imprisoned and discovered a rare beetle.
 His fascinating story begins when he was born on 29 November 1762 in the town of Brive.
 He was the illegitimate child of and unknown woman and Jean Joseph Sahuguet d’Amarzit, général baron d’Espagnac.
-A few years after his birth, he was orphaned, but luckily he was adopted by famous mineralogist, Abbé Haüy.
+A few years after his birth, he was orphaned, but luckily, he was adopted by a famous mineralogist, Abbé Haüy.

 Haüy insured he got a good education and his education began at the Collège du Cardinal Lemoine in Brive.
 It was later continued in Paris when he was taken there at the age of sixteen.
 In school, he became interested in natural history and received lessons about botany from René Just Haüy.
 He also met Jean-Baptiste Lamarck, the French naturalist who was an early proponent of evolution.
-In addition, because of Latreille’s interest in natural history, he visited the Jardin du Roi often and began searching for insects wherever he went.
+In addition, because of pale and delicate Latreille’s interest in natural history, he visited the Jardin du Roi often and began searching for insects wherever he went.

 After Latreille graduated as a Deacon, the French Revolution broke out.
 In 1790, the Civil Constitution of the Clergy was declared.
 This law required clergymen to take an oath that they would guard with care the dioceses confided to them, support the constitution decreed by the National Assembly, and be loyal to the nation, to the law, and the to the king.
 However, Latreille never took the oath and was therefore arrested and imprisoned at Bordeaux under threat of execution.